Note 2 - Summary of Significant Accounting Policies

 The Company applies the principles provided in ASC

-805”), when a business is acquired.
-Tangible and intangible assets acquired and liabilities assumed are recorded at fair value and goodwill is recognized for any differences between the price of the acquisition and the fair value determination.
-The Company estimates all purchase costs and other related transactions on the acquisition date.
-Transaction costs for the acquisitions are expensed as incurred in accordance with ASC
+Business Combinations (“ASC, when a business is acquired.
+Tangible and intangible assets acquired and liabilities assumed are recorded at fair value and goodwill is recognized for any differences between the fair value of consideration transferred and the fair value of net assets acquired.
+Transaction costs for business combinations are expensed as incurred in accordance with ASC

-threesignificant vendors that the Company relies upon to purchase concrete pumping boom equipment.
+significant vendors that the Company relied upon to purchase concrete pumping boom equipment.
 However, should the need arise, there are alternate vendors who can provide concrete pumping boom equipment.

 Cash balances held at financial institutions

 may,at times, be in excess of federally insured limits.
-It is management’s belief that the Company places their temporary cash balances in high-credit quality financial institutions.
+The Company places its temporary cash balances in high-credit quality financial institutions.

-The Company’s customer base is dispersed across the United States and U.K. The Company performs ongoing evaluations of their customers’ financial condition and requires
+The Company’s customer base is dispersed across the U.S. and U.K. The Company performs ongoing evaluations of its customers’ financial condition and requires

 10percent or more of sales or trade receivables.